By Sally Underwood •

-A POLITICAL party in Malaga has suggested only allowing two companies in Malaga to run the city’s scooter trade.
+Political Point: One party in Malaga has suggested only allowing two scooter companies to do business.
+Image: Photopin

 Adelante Malaga have suggested putting out a three month contest to find two companies to run Malaga’s scooter business in a bid to help regulate the use of scooters.

 Nicolas Sguiglia of Adelante Malaga said: “You can’t come with a container of scooters from China and just leave them on the street to make money.”

 He added: “It is necessary to regulate it better and establish a law so that they meet minimum standards, because now they continue to appear anywhere.”

 He said: “We must be stricter.”

 The news comes after last week police in Malaga began cracking down on bikes and scooters using pedestrian zones.

 Officers issued fines for hundreds of people found using bikes or scooters along the pavement, after carrying out check points in areas including Calle Alcazabilla and on the seafront, issuing fines to hundreds of bike and scooter riders after a new law came into effect.